Quantum Non-Linear Bandit Optimization: Q-NLB-UCB Algorithm

 Specifically in each stage $s=1,...,m$, in Step 3, we construct the covariance matrix $\Sigma_s$ by

 where the $1/\epsilon^2_{s-1}$ is the weight assigned to query in each stage.
-Different from \citet{LW23}, the new feature in covariance matrix is $\nabla f_{\vx_{s-1}}(\hat{\vw}_0)$ where we take the gradient w.r.t. the fixed $\hat{\vw}_0$ to save the tedious inductive argument in it while still doing the rank-$1$ updates since the action $\vx_{s-1}$ changes over stages.
+Note here $\nabla f_{\vx_{s-1}}(\hat{\vw}_0)$ is the gradient of the parametric function $f$ taken w.r.t. $\hat{\vw}_0$, which can be easily obtained, and the objective function $f_0$ can still be a black-box function without any derivative information.
+Different from \cite{LW23}, $\nabla f_{\vx_{s-1}}(\hat{\vw}_0)$ is not taken w.r.t. the fixed $\hat{\vw}_{s-1}$ to save the tedious inductive argument in it while still doing the rank-$1$ updates since the action $\vx_{s-1}$ changes over stages.
+And the rank-$1$ updates are needed because the algorithm can save all historical information and add only one new matrix at each stage, according to Eq. \eqref{eq:sigma_s}.
+Then we define the following regression problem to estimate $\hat{\vw}_s$: